wayne80361/Working-day-calendar-Wayne/ReadMe.txt

 Red is on the current hour,
 and green boxes are for future.

+Type in the colored area per user's desire time frame.
 Don't forget to save your it by clicking the blue part next to the desired box.
+Data are saved, and will be loaded upon refesh or open the app.

 Below are the links,